 VIII.
 VICE PRESIDENT FOR STRATEGIC PLANNING AND INSTITUTIONAL DIVERSITY

 The Vice President for Strategic Planning and Institutional Diversity is appointed by the President and sits on the President’s Cabinet.

 IX.
+GENERAL COUNSEL AND VICE PRESIDENT FOR HUMAN RESOUCES

+The General Counsel and Vice President for Human Resources is appointed by the President and sits on the President’s Cabinet.

-REVIEW OF SENIOR ADMINISTRATIVE OFFICERS
+X. REVIEW OF SENIOR ADMINISTRATIVE OFFICERS

 There is a system of regular review of senior administrative officers.
 Senior administrative officers are divided into two groups: Board-appointed Officers and Deans.
 Both Board-appointed Officers and Deans will be reviewed according to the procedures outlined in this document.